Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in megabytes per second) that can be moved over the external memory interface within a second.
-The number is calculated by multiplying the interface width by the speed of its memory.
-If it uses DDR type memory, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the card's bus width by its memory speed.
+In the case of DDR RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Render Output Units by the the core speed of the card.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of colour ROPs by the the card's clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices